MicrosoftDocs/customer-insights/ci-docs/audience-insights/measure-builder.md

    1. Set the filter operators to define the filter for every selected attribute.
    1. Select **Apply** to add the filters to the measure.

-1. Select **Dimension** to choose additional fields that are added as columns to the measure output entity.
+1. Select **Dimension** to choose more fields that are added as columns to the measure output entity.

    1. Select **Edit dimensions** to add data attributes you want to group the measure values by.
 For example, city or gender.
 By default, the *CustomerID* dimension is selected to create *customer-level measures*.
 You can remove the default dimension if you want to create *business-level measures*.
    1. Select **Done** to add the dimensions to the measure.